IBM/engineering-insights-composite-pattern/DEBUGGING.md

 * Many of the cells rely on service credentials from Bluemix that are set in earlier cells.
 Make sure to add your service credentials correctly.
 -----------------
-Please refer to the troubleshooting sections of the individual code patterns as well.
+**Note:** Please refer to the troubleshooting sections of the individual code patterns as well.